-If you’ve been toying with the idea of going alcohol-free for a while, you’ve probably already thought about the benefits of quitting drinking.
+If you’ve been toying with the idea of going alcohol free for a while, then you’ve probably already thought about the benefits this might bring.

-There are the obvious things, such as waking up hangover free (that never gets old!) saving money and making the most of your free time.
+There are the obvious things like waking up without a hangover, looking better and making the most of your free time.

 1. You’ll care less about what other people think